Manny Diaz (California politician): Early life and education

 Diaz was one of four children, raised in San Francisco's Mission District.
 His first job, at age nine, was delivering newspapers.
 Diaz graduated from San Francisco State University, where he earned a Bachelor of Science degree in Engineering.

 Career

 Diaz worked as an engineer for 17 years prior to entering politics, including at the Pacific Gas and Electric Company.
 He served on the San Jose Planning Commission from 1986 to 1993 before joining the San Jose City Council in the 1994 elections.

 Diaz ran for the 13th Senate District seat in 2004, as incumbent John Vasconcellos was unable to seek re-election due to term limits.
 Diaz ran against Elaine Alquist, the wife of Vasconcellos' predecessor in the Senate, Al Alquist.
 He lost by a margin of 50% to 46%.

 Diaz attempted to regain his seat on the City Council in 2006.
 He was defeated by Sam Liccardo by a margin of 61% to 39%.

 Since leaving the Assembly, Diaz has operated Diaz & Associates, a government relations firm based in San Jose, California.

 Personal life

-Diaz is married to Sandra Diaz, who works in crime prevention for the city of San Jose.
-They have one child.
+Diaz is married and has three children.